Redfern Park Speech: Background and description

 Keating's choice of location was significant; Redfern had been the centre of Aboriginal (or more specifically, Koori) culture and activism in Sydney for decades.
-The speech came only six months after the Australian High Court's historic Mabo decision, which had overturned the legal fiction of terra nullius, and recognised native title in Australia for the first time.
-The speech reflected this shift in thinking, and used words reflecting partnership and reconciliation; ultimately it reflected a changing official interpretation of Australia's history.
+The speech came only six months after the Australian High Court's historic Mabo decision, which had overturned as legal fiction the claim of Australia when it was first discovered by Europeans as a terra nullius.
+Recognising native title in Australia.
+The speech reflected the shift in thinking, and used words reflecting partnership and reconciliation; ultimately it reflected a changing official interpretation of Australia's history.

 Keating was the first Australian prime minister to publicly acknowledge to Indigenous Australians that European settlers were responsible for the difficulties Australian Aboriginal communities continued to face: "It was we who did the dispossessing", he said.
 "We took the traditional lands and smashed the traditional way of life.
 We brought the diseases and the alcohol."
 He went on: "We committed the murders.
 We took the children from their mothers.
 We practised discrimination and exclusion.
 It was our ignorance and our prejudice.
 And our failure to imagine that these things could be done to us".

 The speech became known as the "Redfern speech", and is now regarded by many as one of the greatest Australian speeches.

 Don Watson, then Keating's principal speechwriter, later claimed authorship of the speech, although Keating has disputed this.
 Watson wrote about the creation of the speech in his 2002 memoir, Recollections of a Bleeding Heart: A Portrait of Paul Keating PM.

 Legacy

 Keating's speech has been described as "a defining moment in the nation's reconciliation with its Aboriginal and Torres Strait Islander people", being the first ever public acknowledgement by the Commonwealth Government of the dispossession of the country's First Nations peoples.

 In 2007, ABC Radio National listeners voted the speech as their third most unforgettable speech, behind Martin Luther King Jr.'s 1963 speech "I Have a Dream" (number one) and Jesus' Sermon on the Mount (number two).

 Keating's speech was the first stepping stone for a later Labor Prime Minister, Kevin Rudd, to offer a formal apology to Indigenous Australians for past government practices and policies, delivered in Canberra in February 2008.

 The Redfern Address was added to the National Film and Sound Archive's Sounds of Australia registry in 2010.

 In 2019, the Australian electronic musician Paul Mac sampled the speech in the track "Redfern Address (In Memory of Vision)" on his album Mesmerism.

+Sol Bellear said in 2017 that he believed the speech "would have to be one of the most brilliant speeches ever, in Australia, if not the southern hemisphere."
+On the 30th anniversary of the speech in 2022, The Guardian released interviews with Stan Grant, Larissa Behrendt and other Indigenous public and media figures who witnessed the speech on its lasting impact.